How to Retrieve Domain WHOIS History Data After Redaction

 Domain researchers can rely on WHOIS History Search when they encounter privacy-protected WHOIS details, especially for offending domains.
 By retrieving a domain’s last known registrant details, it’s possible to learn more about a domain’s past usage and affiliations.

-WHOIS History Search, which is part of our Domain Research Suite, enables users to find a domain’s historical records.
-These are segregated by date when the domain received updates and drawn from a comprehensive database that encompasses 7 billion domains that our company has crawled for over ten years.
+WHOIS History Search is part of our nine-in-one suite of domain monitoring and search tools, Domain Research Suite (DRS).
+It enables users to find a domain’s historical records.
+These are segregated by date when the domain received updates and drawn from a comprehensive database that encompasses 15.6B+ domains that our company has crawled for over ten years.
 That explains why the tool yields accurate and complete results for domains.

 - Combating fraud: WHOIS History Search can be used to collect evidence on fraudulent domains or infringers for trademark disputes, lawsuits, and cyber investigations.